SEEING WITH SPIRITUAL UNDERSTANDING

 30 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book;

-Whatever sign, vision or revelation the Lord Jesus gives us today it is still primarily for the same purpose – to lead us to believe that He is who He says He is and that He will do whatever He says He will do.
+Whatever sign, vision, or revelation the Lord Jesus gives us today is still primarily for the same purpose – to lead us to believe that He is who He says He is and that He will do whatever He says He will do.

-Mary Magdalene was undoubtedly the first to see the signs that the Lord Jesus had resurrected from the dead as He had promised, but unfortunately she was not the first person to believe in the resurrection of Jesus.
+Mary Magdalene was undoubtedly the first to see the signs that the Lord Jesus had resurrected from the dead as He had promised.
+Still, unfortunately, she was not the first person to believe in the resurrection of Jesus.

 The Scripture records, “Then she ran and came to Simon Peter, and to the other disciple, whom Jesus loved, and said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him.”
 (John 20:2 NKJV).